49.7.3. The Role of Policy in the Boot Process

 For example, if the policy has a specific domain for

-, such as
+init, such as

 init_t, a method is required to change from the initial SID, such as kernel, to the correct runtime domain for

 init.
 Because this transition may need to occur,

-is coded to re-execute itself after loading the policy.
+initis coded to re-execute itself after loading the policy.

 inittransition occurs if the

 domain_auto_trans(kernel_t, init_exec_t, <target_domain_t>)rule is present in the policy.
 This rule states that an automatic transition occurs on anything executing in the

 kernel_tdomain that executes a file of type init_exec_t.
 When this execution occurs, the new process is assigned the domain

 <target_domain_t>, using an actual target domain such as